MoserMichael/my-notes/dev-gotchas.md

 My observations, so far:

-- Now can still takes me hours to solve a problem.
-This is probably not very good for a real interview session.
+- Now it can still take me hours to solve a problem.
+    - when stuck with a problem: It really helps to stop and then return to the same problem later. (however you can't do that with an interview...)
 - I am now reading the problem descriptions with more attention to detail.
 - I have also lost this shock and awe of the interview process.
 - I am over the initial 'leetcode shock'.
 Some people take Leetcode really hard.
 However it turns out, that it is possible to get past any kind of abuse, as a programmer... (programmers are used to abusive tools and working environments)